sybrenjansen/mpire/docs/usage/map.rst

 - :meth:`mpire.WorkerPool.imap_unordered`: The same as :meth:`mpire.WorkerPool.imap`, but results are ordered by task completion time.
 Usually faster than :meth:`mpire.WorkerPool.imap`.

-When using a single worker the unordered versions are equivalent to their ordered counterpart.
+When using a single worker the unordered versions are equivalent to their ordered counterparts.

 .. important::

-    Each ``map`` function should receive a function pointer and an iterable of arguments, where the elements of the iterable are expected to be iterables that are unpacked as arguments.
-If the elements are not iterables, the single value is simply passed on as the only argument.
-However, if a single value is a dictionary the (key, value) pairs will be unpacked with the ``**``-operator.
+    Each ``map`` function should receive a function pointer and an iterable of arguments, where the elements of the iterable can be single values or iterables that are unpacked as arguments.
+If an element is a dictionary, the (key, value) pairs will be unpacked with the ``**``-operator.
+Look at the examples below on ways to circumvent this behavior.

 A few examples: